PamPayne/austria/austria-legal-text-en.md

 ### 12. Paragraph 19 shall be amended as follows:

 a) Paragraph 1 reads: "The gambling supervisory authority shall monitor the licence holder for compliance with the provisions of this Federal Act or the licence notice or other decisions or ordinances issued on the basis of this Federal Act.
 For this purpose, bodies of the gambling supervisory authority may inspect the books and writings of the licensee; the gambling supervisory authority may carry out on-the-spot inspections or have them carried out by auditors or other experts and require the concessionaire to provide information on business transactions, the submission of interim financial statements and statements in a specific form and structure; the concessionaire must comply with such requests without delay.
 Bodies and persons whom the gambling supervisory authority uses to exercise its supervisory right may enter the business premises of the licensee and must identify themselves at the beginning of the official act without being asked to do so by submitting a written audit order.
-The costs of monitoring shall be borne by the concessionaire; the gambling supervisory authority shall assess the annual personnel and material expenses for the monitoring of the licensee in accordance with the WFAFinAV, Federal Law Gazette II No. 490/2012, as amended by the announcement Federal Law Gazette II No. 221/2024, by means of a notice and require the licensee to pay within 14 days within three months of the end of each quarter.
+The costs of monitoring shall be borne by the concessionaire; the gambling supervisory authority shall assess the annual personnel and material expenses for the monitoring of the licensee in accordance with the **WFAFinAV**, Federal Law Gazette II No. 490/2012, as amended by the announcement Federal Law Gazette II No. 221/2024, by means of a notice and require the licensee to pay within 14 days within three months of the end of each quarter.
 The provisions of this

 9 of 26